Cobble Hill

 Cobble Hill Anglo-Italianate Facade

-Built in 1850 in the Anglo-Italianate style, this five-story brownstone, located in Brooklyn’s Cobble Hill Historic District, was meticulously restored through a collaboration between The Brooklyn Studio and interior design firm Studio Solenne.
-The design blends 19th-century charm with modern functionality, reflecting the clients’ whimsical tastes while accommodating contemporary living.
+Built in 1850 in the Anglo-Italianate style, this five-story brownstone, located in Brooklyn’s Cobble Hill Historic District, was meticulously restored through a collaboration between The Brooklyn Studio and the interior design firm Studio Solenne.
+The design blends 19th-century charm with modern functionality, to reflect the clients’ personal taste while accommodating contemporary living.

 Cobble Hill Anglo-Italianate rear facade